epfl-lara/stainless/README.md

 Verification framework for a subset of the [Scala](http://scala-lang.org) programming language.
-Supports contract-driven verification as well as termination checking of higher-order functional programs with local imperative features (see [PureScala](core/src/sphinx/purescala.rst) and [supported imperative features](core/src/sphinx/imperative.rst) for more details about the supported fragment).
+Supports contract-driven verification as well as termination checking of higher-order functional programs with local imperative features (see [Pure Scala](core/src/sphinx/purescala.rst) and [supported imperative features](core/src/sphinx/imperative.rst) for more details about the supported fragment).